-I joined the company in 2014 as a Threat Research Scientist on the Threat Infrastructure team at Facebook.
+I joined the company in 2014 as a Threat Research Scientist at Facebook.
 I joined the team in 2014, right after obtaining my PhD from Carnegie Mellon University.
 Since then, I has been working on providing a better understanding of the threat ecosystem targeting Facebook users.
-This understanding involves building and refining signals of compromise, as well as evaluating Facebook¹s user remediation systems.
+This understanding involves building and refining signals of compromise, as well as evaluating Facebook's user remediation systems.
 I investigate threats targeting our platform and our users, in an effort to understand the underlying mechanics and economics of the illicit activities.
-My goal in this team is to structure efficient preventive mechanisms.

 In August 2014 I received a PhD in Engineering and Public Policy (EPP) from Carnegie Mellon University.
 Research-wise, I worked on empirical measurements and economic modeling of online crime, towards structuring effective countermeasures.
 This is evident in my PhD thesis Structuring Disincentives for Online Criminals.
 In this effort I was fortunate to be advised by Nicolas Christin and funded by CyLab.

 - N. Leontiadis, and A. Hutchings.
 Scripting the crime commission process in the illicit online prescription drug trade.
 Journal of Cybersecurity, 2015. [paper]